mattermost/docs/source/configure/experimental-configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

 Specify the color of the SAML login button border for white labeling purposes.
 Use a hex code with a #-sign before the code.
-This setting only applies to the mobile apps.
+This setting only applies to the mobile app.

 +-------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LoginButtonBorderColor": ""`` with string input.                                 |